arantespp/arantespp.com/posts/zettelkasten/organic-social-media.md

   - Your followers' followers, if your followers share your post.
   - People following any hashtags you use.

-- Is a good way to test if your content will have a positive or negative feedback.
+- Is a good way to test if your content will have positive or negative feedback.

 - It is used to start your campaign.